A Rare Gift

 It’s not long before Wyatt and Calliope are keeping each other warm on cold December nights.
 But it’s going to take a Christmas miracle for Wyatt to put his trust in love a second time.

-A Rare Gift is available as a single novella, or in a combination collection—Holiday Kisses—containing A Rare Gift and three other contemporary romances from Shannon Stacey, HelenKay Dimon and Alison Kent.
-Holiday Kisses can be purchased at a discounted price from the four individual novellas.
+Or in a multi-author collection—Holiday Kisses— containing A Rare Gift and three other contemporary romances from Shannon Stacey, HelenKay Dimon and Alison Kent...

 This Time Next Year by Alison Kent